TheWidlarzGroup/react-native-video/examples/README.md

 Both of applications have mostly the same code (Windows and tvOS have platform-specific code).
 Other platform are using codebase from `bare` example.
 If you want to update examples content, you should do it in `bare` example. `expo` example is copping (and overwriting!) `src` folder from `bare` on dependency install.
-If you want to sync `expo` example, you can use `yarn update-src` command in `expo` example directory.
+If you want to sync `expo` example, you can use `bun run update-src` command in `expo` example directory.

 ## How To Run Examples